SuninKingdom/HydLoc/README.md

 ### Introduction:

-HydLoc is a random forest based hydroxylation sites predictor for human proteins.
+HydLoc is a random forest based hydroxylation sites predictor for human proteins.HydLoc is provided as<br>
-HydLoc is provided as a Microsoft Windows executable packed up with PyInstaller, which makes it easy to use.
-The source code of HydLoc is also uploaded.
+a Microsoft Windows executable packed up with PyInstaller, which makes it easy to use.
+The source code of<br>
+HydLoc is also uploaded.
 It is a python script called 'HydLoc.py'.
-Users can run it to predict hydroxylation sites too.
-Because the training dataset of HydLoc is human proteins, it is recommended that HydLoc is only used to predict human hydroxylation sites.
+Users can run it to predict hydroxylation<br>
+sites too.
+Because the training dataset of HydLoc is human proteins, it is recommended that HydLoc is only used<br>
+to predict human hydroxylation sites.

 ### Installation: